 Did we mention this exhibit is FREE?

-We know our readers love free things to do near Greenville so, Kidding Around Contributor, Melanie Coblentz visited the Duke World of Energy with her children and she’s bringing our readers all the information they need to plan their own visit soon!
+We know our readers love free things to do near Greenville so we visited the Duke World of Energy and we’re bringing you all the information you need to plan your own visit soon!

 Looking for more Free Things to do in the Upstate?
 Here’s our list of free and low-cost things to do near Greenville, SC!

-Located on the southern shore of beautiful Lake Keowee, The Oconee Nuclear Plant provides energy to nearly 2 million homes.
+Located on the southern shore of beautiful Lake Keowee, The Oconee Nuclear Station provides energy to nearly 2 million homes via nuclear power.
 There is a multitude of steps that go into producing so much energy, and families can learn all about it at the power plant’s educational center.

 Inside the Duke World of Energy

-The Duke World Of Energy is a free hands-on exhibit.
+The Duke World of Energy is a free hands-on exhibit.
 Visitors will learn how electricity is generated at the plant and how the surrounding lakes contribute.
 You’ll start off with a short film, followed by a variety of interactive educational displays about energy production at the plant.
-The experience takes about 45 minutes.
+The experience takes about 30-45 minutes.

 As you enter each exhibit room, the presentation is started by an interactive touchpad.
-Starting the show was one of my son’s favorite parts.
 As you move from room to room you will learn about the process the plant uses to create the power that flows into homes.
 The way the exhibit is set up, in multiple rooms will keep kids from toddler to school-age entertained.
 About halfway through, you’ll find a huge picture window overlooking the power plant – a perfect photo opportunity.
 I was surprised to learn that this is the fifth-largest nuclear plant in the country.

 After visiting the World of Energy exhibit, head outside to the quarter-mile nature trail by the lake.
 You’ll find a covered picnic shelter, a fishing pier, and even a butterfly garden that’s open during the warmer months.
 Unfortunately, there is a shortage of dining options nearby, so it’s a good idea to plan ahead and bring a picnic.

 Don’t forget to check the Duke Energy website for events.
-In the past, The World of Energy has been host to several community events, including a National Hunting and Fishing Day event and a home school day.
+In the past, The World of Energy has hosted several community events, including a National Hunting, an Orchid event (currently scheduled for February 15-17, 2024), a Fishing Day event, and a home school day.

 Duke World Of Energy